rednafi/py-vscode/docs/files/debugging.md

     * Callstack:
     * Breakpoints:

-* Using the debugging stripe for inspecting code line by line
+* Using the debug toolbar for inspecting code line by line
 * Using the `DEBUG CONSOLE` for evaluating variables and more experimentation